-Future surveys are mainly expected to provide stringent constraints on null tests of $\Lambda$CDM via very accurate and precise distance measurements of baryon acoustic oscillations (BAO), Type Ia supernovae (SNe) and lensing shear correlations.
-In this work we will explicitly focus on \Euclid, which is an M-class space mission of the European Space Agency (ESA) due for launch in 2022 \citep{Racca:2016qpi}. \Euclid will carry on board the near-infrared spectrophotometric instrument \citep{NISP_paper} and the visible imager \citep{VIS_paper}.
-Jointly these instruments will perform a spectroscopic and a photometric galaxy survey over 15\,000 deg$^2$ of sky, aiming to map the geometry of the Universe and measure the growth of structures up to $z\sim 2$~\citep{Laureijs:2011gra}.
+Future surveys are mainly expected to provide stringent constraints on null tests of $\Lambda$CDM via very accurate and precise distance measurements of baryon acoustic oscillations (BAO), type Ia supernovae (SNe), and lensing shear correlations.
+In this work we explicitly focus on \Euclid, which is an M-class space mission of the European Space Agency (ESA) scheduled for launch in 2022 \citep{Racca:2016qpi}.
+The near-infrared spectrophotometric instrument \citep{NISP_paper} and the visible imager \citep{VIS_paper} are carried on board the spacecraft.
+These instruments will jointly perform a spectroscopic and a photometric galaxy survey over 15\,000 deg$^2$ of sky, aiming to map the geometry of the Universe and measure the growth of structures up to $z\sim 2$~\citep{Laureijs:2011gra}.

-The main cosmological probes of \Euclid will be: galaxy clustering from the spectroscopic survey, and galaxy clustering and weak lensing from the photometric survey.
-Spectroscopic galaxy surveys offer much higher radial precision, albeit for fewer objects, while photometric surveys target a larger number of galaxies, but with also larger redshift uncertainties. \Euclid in particular, given its high spectroscopic accuracy, will have very precise galaxy clustering constraints that also include the radial (i.e. along the line of sight) dimension.
-In our work we will create mock BAO data using \Euclid's spectroscopic survey specifications, following the Fisher matrix approach as in \citet[][]{IST:paper1}, hereafter EC20.
+The main cosmological probes of \Euclid will be galaxy clustering from the spectroscopic survey, and galaxy clustering and weak lensing from the photometric survey.
+Spectroscopic galaxy surveys offer much higher radial precision, but for fewer objects, while photometric surveys target a larger number of galaxies, but the redshift uncertainties are also larger.
+In particular, given its high spectroscopic accuracy, \textit{Euclid} will have very precise galaxy clustering constraints that also include the radial (i.e., along the line of sight) dimension.
+We here create mock BAO data using \Euclid spectroscopic survey specifications following the Fisher matrix approach as in \citet[][]{IST:paper1}, hereafter EC20.

-We will also highlight some of the synergies between \Euclid and other large scale structure surveys, namely that of the Dark Energy Spectroscopic Instrument (DESI) \citep{DESI2016} and the Legacy Survey of Space and Time (LSST) survey, performed at the Vera C. Rubin Observatory \citep{Abell:2009aa}.
-Both will probe the expansion history of the Universe and its large-scale structure (LSS), while being complementary to \Euclid redshift ranges, thus greatly extending the redshift range of our constraints.
+We also highlight some of the synergies between \Euclid and other large-scale structure surveys, namely that of the Dark Energy Spectroscopic Instrument (DESI) \citep{DESI2016} and the Legacy Survey of Space and Time (LSST) survey, performed at the Vera C. Rubin Observatory \citep{Abell:2009aa}.
+Both will probe the expansion history of the Universe and its large-scale structure (LSS) while being complementary to \Euclid redshift ranges, thus greatly extending the redshift range of our constraints.